thrinnadhh/sample-git/README.md

 To switch the branch

     git checkout webdeveloper

 How ever before pushing we need to update the current writing msg also....

+cmnd 10:
+To pull all the updated code to the current working directory we need to use

+    git pull origin main

+Creating the file requirements.txt
+    pandas
+    numpy
+    sklearn

+cmnd 11:
+Config the curr branch with user name and mail

+    git config --global user.name 3nnadhh

+    git config --global user.email thrinnadhh369.b98@gmail.com